jessicabatke/jessicabatke.github.io/_posts/2016-05-01-China_Policy_Documents_Database.markdown

 --- <br>

 This is a spreadsheet containing high-level Chinese policy documents (中发, 中办发, 国发, and 国办发) from the beginning of the first Hu administration (November 2002) through May 2016.
-I hope to update them semi-regularly.
 Please see the notes at bottom for more information about how we considered sourcing when choosing which documents to include.

 I compiled these with the help of my friends and colleagues at <a href="https://www.merics.org/en">MERICS</a> &ndash; Matthias Stepan, Julia Breuer, and Max-Sebastian Dovi.